• Home

 Communnication and volatility

-Bond investors like volatility, pointed out Thierry Wizman, global foreign exchange and rates strategist at Macquarie Group, it opens up pockets of opportunity.
+Bond investors like volatility, pointed out Thierry Wizman, global foreign exchange and rates strategist at Macquarie Group.
+It opens up pockets of opportunity.
 The federal government may not be so thrilled, because “the lower the volatility, the lower the risk premium in the yields, and the federal government wants to issue at the cheapest possible.
 But it’s not clear that too much communication reduces volatility, ultimately.”

-Wizman is of the opinion that the Fed operated well before the dot plot was invented in 2012, adding: “It’s very possible that with less communication or more coherent communication … you might get a more transparent, clearer, Fed, a more transparent and clearer outlook on the economy and what the Fed is thinking.”
+Wizman is of the opinion that the Fed operated well before the dot plot was invented in 2012, adding: “It’s very possible that with less communication or more coherent communication … you might get a more transparent, clearer Fed, a more transparent and clearer outlook on the economy and what the Fed is thinking.”

 His concern would intensify if Warsh were to scrap planning at the more “extreme” end.
-Warsh indicated that central bankers may speak too frequently to the press, but Wizman is focussed on policy targeting rather than the qualms of economic journalists.
+Warsh indicated that central bankers may speak too frequently to the press, but Wizman is focused on policy targeting rather than the qualms of economic journalists.

-In Warsh’s shoes, “I’m inclined to get rid of the dot plot, I’m inclined to get rid of the long term forecast,” Wizman tells Fortune, “I’m not inclined to get rid of the inflation target, as long as it’s construed to be a long-term inflation target or an average inflation target over the course of the next, say, 10 years.
+In Warsh’s shoes, “I’m inclined to get rid of the dot plot; I’m inclined to get rid of the long-term forecast,” Wizman tells Fortune.
+“I’m not inclined to get rid of the inflation target, as long as it’s construed to be a long-term inflation target or an average inflation target over the course of the next, say, 10 years.

 “From time to time it behooves the Fed to try to produce inflation above the target, and sometimes it might actually behoove the Fed in the short term to try to produce inflation below the target.
-I don’t want to be held to a target that the market assumes I’m going to shoot for in any given six month period.
+I don’t want to be held to a target that the market assumes I’m going to shoot for in any given six-month period.
 That’s not good monetary policy actually, because monetary policy needs to be more flexible than that.”

 About the Author